monome-community/norns-community/README.md

 ## development setup instructions

-if you want to help maintain this site, you can run it locally and test your changes before submitting a pull request.
+if you want to help maintain this website, you can run it locally and test your changes before submitting a [pull request](https://github.com/monome-community/norns-community/pulls).

 1. clone repository to your computer
 2. install [ruby](https://www.ruby-lang.org/en/) and [bundle](https://bundler.io/)